-sonder – n. the realization that each random passerby
+sonder – n. the realization that each random passerby is living

 a life as vivid and complex as your own.